 Want some great tools to help focus and clarify your sustainable enterprise idea?
-Take a look at these, and find out more about how to use them by coming along to one of our free taster courses
+Take a look at these, and find out more about how to use them by signing up to one of our taster sessions

 We love the Lean Canvas – It is a great alternative to traditional business planning, using a more flexible ‘agile’ model to think about how you will solve customer problems and add value.
 One of its central ideas is that in order to get noticed at all as a start up you have to be solving a problem that your customers are already searching (and paying) for a solution to.
 This video by it’s creator Ash Maurya takes you through a simple 20 minute exercise to complete a first version of the canvas, thinking about your customers, their problems and your value proposition.

 On our Start Up course you will collaborate with other sustainability entrepreneurs to create, adapt and stress test your lean canvas, so that you can ‘fail fast, succeed faster’ and not waste time and money on solutions that won’t attract enough customers and funders.

 This is an excellent way to lift your head above the parapet and visualise what you want to be, have and do in the future.

 Grab a pile of magazines, a piece of card (A3 or A4 size), some scissors and glue and flick through finding images which appeal to you.
 Don’t over think, just cut lots out and put them in a big pile.
 Then go back and prune a little, which ones represent your biggest priorities, in terms of what you want and how you want to feel?